cedced19/zikcenter-mobile/README.md

-# Zikcenter Mobile Client
+# ZikCenter Mobile Client

-A player which use the musics which are on your [Zikcenter](https://github.com/cedced19/zikcenter)s.
+A player which use the musics which are on your [ZikCenter](https://github.com/cedced19/zikcenter)s.